 This Android tab of the Global Game Settings is split into two separate sub-tabs (accessible on the left of the window) to make changing and updating the information for your game clearer and less complicated.
 These tabs are explained in the following sections.

 The first part of the General section is dedicated to the Product Information and the Build Settings.
-You should fill in the details about your game, including its Display Name, its Package Name and the Version info.
-The package name can only be made up of letters from A-Z and numbers 0-9, with no symbols or other special characters at all, nor should it have uppercase characters.
+You should fill in the Product information, which includes the projects Display Name, its Package information, which consists of a Domain, Company and Product.
+The package information can only be made up of letters from A-Z and numbers 0-9, with no symbols or other special characters at all, nor should it have uppercase characters.
 These details will then be used to generate a Package ID with the format "com.company.myappname".

-- you can set the Install Location for your game.
-This can either be set to auto, in which case the game will be installed to the location chosen by the user on their device, or it can be set to Prefer External which will always try to install the game to the external storage of the device.
+- Install Location: Here you can set the default Install Location for your game.
+This can either be set to Automatic, in which case the game will be installed to the location chosen by the user on their device, or it can be set to Prefer External which will always try to install the game to the external storage of the device.

 The graphics tab has three sections to it - Options, Icons and Texture Pages.
 The first of these controls the display options for your game, with the first one being the Interpolate colours Between Pixels flag.
 This turns on interpolation, which basically "smooths" pixels, so for crisp pixel graphics, it should be off, but if you have nice alpha blends and smoothed edge graphics it is better left on.

 Next, you can set the Screen colour Depth to either 16bit or 24bit.
 This will affect the compatibility with some older devices if it is set to 24bit, and will also increase the ashmem that is needed (this is the shared memory on Android devices).